Fabiola Terzi: Awards and honors

 For her scientific contributions to the field of nephrology she has been awarded the Grand Prize of the French National Academy of Medicine (French: Grand Prix de l'Académie Nationale de Médecine) in 2009 and the Prize of the French Kidney Foundation (French: Prix de la Fondation du Rein) in 2011.
+In 2025, Fabiola Terzi was appointed Knight of the Legion of Honour, France's highest order of merit.